Resources in this section include those relating to the administration of estates, grant of probate and drafting of wills.

 When a Death Occurs: a Guide to Practical Matters

-Published in partnership with Ang Chin Moh Foundation, this is a collaboration between Singapore Hospice Council and volunteer students from NUS Law supervised by AP Ruby Lee.
+Published in partnership with Ang Chin Moh Foundation, this is a collaboration between Singapore Hospice Council and volunteer students from NUS Law supervised by Ruby Lee.
 It covers legal aspects relating to a death, including asset distribution.

 A. Agencies involved in probate and the administration of estates